YesIDont/web-app-starter-check-list/README.md

   - create development, stage and production branches
   - set merges to be accept only from pull requests and block merging directly into any branch
   - setup team access
+- push initial commit as first pull request and push it to code review.
+Resizst the temptation of creating initial configuration without code review!
+This is the foundation for the entire application.
+Anything that's missing or slipped your mind has a potential to create huge issue in future.